Bryan-bits/CS5180_Sequential-Recommendation/README.md

-# CS5180 Sequential Recommendation with Reinforcement Learning
+# CS5180 Reinforcement Learning-Based Fatigue-Aware Recommendation

 A reinforcement learning-based movie recommendation system built on MovieLens 1M, developed as the course project for CS5180 (Reinforcement Learning) at Northeastern University.